-The project provides a novel experience targeted to the Australian and International tourism market and especially growing Asian sectors that demand quality accommodation.
+The project provides a novel experience targeted to the Australian and International tourism market and especially the growing Asian and particularly Chinese sectors that demand quality accommodation.
 In the longer term the project will provide several options including self-catering and centrally catered accommodation.
 These features align with two of the six strategic areas (Strategy 1 and 3) outlined in the national Tourism 2020 Strategy